dicarlolab/mkturk/public/mkturk/readme.md

 SampleFixationSizeInches: Width of box within which subject has to hold fixation during sample screen.
 If 0, then subject does not have to hold fixation on the sample image.

-SampleSizeInches: Size of sample image in physical inches on the screen. sampleSizeInches = 0.834444 displays a 256 x 256 image on 256 x 256 screen pixels on the google pixel c screen (i.e. no up or down sampling/resizing/filtering of the image)
+SampleSizeInches (deprecated, now specified in scene param file): Size of sample image in physical inches on the screen. sampleSizeInches = 0.834444 displays a 256 x 256 image on 256 x 256 screen pixels on the google pixel c screen (i.e. no up or down sampling/resizing/filtering of the image)

 Separated: 0=subject was paired with conspecific during task, 1=individual housed was separated from conspecific